 How to Inspect Wire Rope Slings

-OSHA does not provide clear guidelines on how to make proper and adequate inspections of wire rope slings.
+OSHA does not provide clear guidelines on how to properly and adequately inspect wire rope slings.
 It is up to the designated inspection personnel to know the requirements of the sling inspection standards, and to develop a comprehensive inspection protocol.
 Wire rope inspection should follow a systematic procedure:

 - First, it is necessary that all parts of the sling are readily visible.
 The sling should be laid out so every part is accessible.